zhiqwang/sightseq/README.md

 # Introduction

-**Update June 11, 2019:** I rewrite this text recognition repo base on [fairseq](https://github.com/pytorch/fairseq).
-Stable version refer to branch [crnn](https://github.com/zhiqwang/image-captioning/tree/crnn), which provides pre-trained model checkpoints.
-Current branch is under construction.
-Very pleasure for suggestion and cooperation in the fairseq text recognition project.
+Image-captioning is a modular framework for vision and language multimodal research.
 It provides reference implementations of various image captioning models, including:
 - **Convolutional Recurrent Neural Network (CRNN)**
   - [Shi et al. (2015): An End-to-End Trainable Neural Network for Image-based Sequence Recognition and Its Application to Scene Text Recognition](https://arxiv.org/abs/1507.05717)
 - **Attention networks**
 - **Transformer networks**

-## Features
+Image captioning features

 - All features of Fairseq
 - Flexible to enable convolution layer, recurrent layer in CRNN
 - Positional Encoding of images

+## Updates

+**June 11, 2019:** I rewrite this text recognition repo base on [fairseq](https://github.com/pytorch/fairseq).
+Stable version refer to branch [crnn](https://github.com/zhiqwang/image-captioning/tree/crnn), which provides pre-trained model checkpoints.
+Current branch is under construction.
+Very pleasure for suggestion and cooperation in the fairseq text recognition project.

 ## Requirements and Installation